 RACGP QI&CPD program for the 2017-2019 triennium – Activity ID: 99980 – Total points: 40 Category 1

 Link to the online PDSA

 Quit Victoria have developed this PDSA and have gained RACGP accreditation under their provider number.
 The PDSA tool is available online and can be completed electronically through the Quit learning management system.
-Please click here to access the link (available soon) and start the PDSA.
+Please click here to access the link and start the PDSA.

 Download a hard copy of the PDSA implementation document.